Welcome to today's edition of the Rush 24-7 podcast.

 Bush didn't tell us the truth about things.

-And what's laughable of it's nothing about this is funny.
+And what's laughable, it's nothing about this is funny.

 It wasn't hard to predict because the same thing happened in the European Union.

-Banks there had been loaned a lot of money or bailed out a lot of money, and they hoarded it in reserves for future use or purchasing assets and other things to try to uh increase uh the value of their holdings.
+Banks there had been loaned a lot of money or bailed out a lot of money and they hoarded it in reserves for future use or purchasing assets and other things to try to increase the value of their holdings.

-But that the last thing they did was put the money into circulation.
+But the last thing they did was put the money into circulation.

-And but my question is why do the banks need to loan anybody any money?
+But my question is, why do the banks need to loan anybody any money?

 The government's the only outfit to bail us out, right?

-Obama said that last week in his speech.
+Obama said that last week in a speech.

 The government's the only entity that can solve the economic crisis.